The Legendary Robbie Vincent = 2015

 No Robbie didn’t ride into the nightclubs WITHIN THE UK on any WHITE HORSE via entering nightclubs such as “Flicks” in Dartford and the Goldmine in Essex.
 But his musical influence was just as legendary.

 Being born, bred (Dj Mistri), and situated within the town of Ipswich, here in England.
-Getting hold of the numerous London Pirate radio stations that were in abundance at the time (the 1980s) in London was a no-go for me and many others that lived in my part of the world at that time.
+Getting hold of the numerous London Pirate radio stations that were in abundance at the time (the 1980s) in London was a no-go for me and many others who lived in my part of the world at that time.

 Robbie Vincent via his Radio show on Radio London, offered many of us Soul, Jazz, and funk fans the ability to hear the latest releases before they came out on vinyl.